Powered by Blogger.

 I bought a pack of watercolour postcards from Tiger for about £2 and the pen is from UniBall which was sent for review (see disclosure policy HERE).

 The type of brush you want to use is completely personal preference.
-Making these postcards is all about finding what you are comfortable with and i encourage you to experiment.
+Making these postcards is all about finding what you are comfortable with and I encourage you to experiment.
 How else will you find out what works?

 Watercolours as you can imagine work with the addition of water to the dry paint.
 The more water you add the more diluted the colour will be come, the less water on the brush/paper, the more concentrated the colour will be.
 This means that from one single pan you can get about 3 or 4 'different' colours (varying shades of the same colour).